antoniaKlatt/Klatt_etal_2025_phytoplankton_Rotsee/README.md

 [LINK]

 In this study, we evaluated lipid δ<sup>2</sup>H values as a proxy for lacustrine phytoplankton community composition and sought to improve the reconstruction of algal communities based on holistic analyses of lipid biomarker distributions.
-For this aim, we took water and algal biomass samples from the water column of Rotsee every second week from January 2019 to February 2020.
+For this aim, we took water and algal biomass samples from the water column of Rotsee, a small eutrophic lake in central Sqitzerland, every second week from January 2019 to February 2020.
 Lipid distributions and lipid δ<sup>2</sup>H values were related to phytoplankton biovolume to assess how lipid-based indicators captured algal community shifts throughout the year.

 #### This repository contains all R scripts used in our paper with the corresponding data files to run the R codes